zhenin/sojo/sojo tutorial.md

 What data are required?
 -----------------------

-SOJO needs genome-wide association study (GWAS) summary statistics for a trait.
+* GWAS summary statistics of SNPs at a locus for a trait.
 The data frame of GWAS summary statistics should contain columns for variant names (column name `SNP`), effect alleles (column name `A1`), reference alleles (column name `A2`), allele frequencies of A1